Looks like you are using an old version of Internet Explorer - Please update your browser

 Martin’s statement provides a great example of how a person usually interprets the data according to his worldview.
 As an atheist, Martin is prepared to believe just about anything on this matter except that God raised Jesus from the dead.
 When a person desires to remain in his skepticism, he will develop excuses to disbelieve the obvious.
 Although the Resurrection of Jesus Christ was proven by “

-many infallible proofs,” atheists like Michael Martin will continue to reject the free gift of God’s grace and cling to their irrational humanistic worldview.
+many infallible proofs” and has been recorded in God’s Word, atheists like Michael Martin will continue to reject the free gift of God’s grace and cling to their irrational humanistic worldview.

 Christians can have the utmost confidence in the death, burial, and Resurrection of Jesus since God’s Word accurately tells us about these historical events.
 These central truths of the Christian faith were also witnessed by hundreds of people.
 Jesus was publicly executed on a Cross, buried in Joseph’s tomb (Mark 15:42–47), and seen alive again by more than 500 people at the same time.
-The post-Resurrection appearances of Jesus are infallible proofs that He conquered death.
+The post-Resurrection appearances of Jesus are infallible proofs that He conquered death and God’s Word the infallible proof of the event in our world today.
 Our next article in the series will look at several other pieces of evidence related to the Resurrection, which will be followed by several articles examining many of the alternative views developed by critics and skeptics to explain away the Resurrection.

 By raising Jesus from the dead, God demonstrated His affirmation of Christ’s work and ministry.
 Since He is the only way to the Father (John 14:6) and those who deny Jesus also deny the Father (1 John 2:23), it is essential that you consider what your response to Jesus will be.
 If you have not done so already, will you repent of your sins (Acts 3:19; 17:30), “